 Belief #3: The coating of seasoning on a pan imparts flavor to cooked food.

 True or False?: False.
 The term "seasoning", as it pertains to cast iron cookware, applies to the build up over time of polymerized and carbonized cooking fats, resulting in a corrosion-resistant, non-stick coating, and has nothing to do with food seasoning.
+In this case, the meaning is akin to calling an experienced person a "seasoned veteran".
 Traditional cleaning methods should leave no residue which would affect the taste of subsequently prepared foods, although oily fish might be an undesirable exception.

 Origins: Uncertain.
 The claim is often heard from sellers of used, unrefurbished pans, more than likely in a misguided attempt to make thickly encrusted pieces seem more valuable.